anugrahk21/Project-Cerberus/README.md

 2. **Honeypot Responses**: Return fake data to attackers instead of blocking (catch more intel)
 3. **Dynamic Thresholds**: Adjust blocking threshold based on user reputation
 4. **Encrypted Canaries**: Use HMAC signatures instead of plaintext UUIDs

+**Q: "What is the business impact of this security architecture?"**

+*A:* "This system directly addresses the **'Fear of Deployment'** that stalls AI adoption in enterprises.
+By providing a **Fail-Closed** and **False-Positive Resistant** layer, it allows companies to deploy LLMs confidently, knowing that:
+1.  **Brand Reputation** is protected from 'jailbreak' screenshots.
+2.  **Data Privacy** is enforced before data leaves the perimeter.
+3.  **Operational Costs** are reduced by blocking malicious traffic early.
+This transforms AI security from a blocker into an enabler for business innovation."

 **Features:**
 1. **Multi-User Sessions**: Replace in-memory storage with Redis for distributed rate limiting